 From the pavilion, continue walking uphill.
-The steps that follow are more raw and narrow.
-Fortunately they end soon on reddish ground.
+The steps that follow are more rugged and narrow.
+Fortunately, they end soon on a reddish plateau.

-This sudden change in the colour of the trail makes you question – Brick Hill, is this how it got its name?
+This sudden change in the colour of the trail makes you question – is this how Brick Hill got its name?
 The reddish trail with broken bricks continues along for a couple of hundred metres till it reaches a three-way junction.
 To your right is the Brick Hill helipad, and to your left is the final flight of steps to the top of Brick Hill.

-I recommend stepping onto the helipad first to enjoy incredible 180 degree views.
-Although the views of Aberdeen are a bit hidden, you can clearly see Deep Water Bay and Repulse Bay.
+I recommend stepping onto the helipad first to enjoy incredible 180-degree views.
+Although the views of Aberdeen are a bit hidden, you can see Deep Water Bay and Repulse Bay.
 Walk a little ahead to get a closer look at Ocean Park too.
 On a busy day, you can hear screams from the rides all the way here!